LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-Submit the names and email addresses of your two references on the PTCAS electronic application.
+- Submit the names and email addresses of your two references on the PTCAS electronic application.
 Your references complete and return the electronic form directly to PTCAS.
-A licensed physical therapist with whom you have worked / job shadowed / volunteered must complete 1 of the 2 recommendations.
+A licensed physical therapist with whom you have worked/job shadowed/volunteered must complete one of the two recommendations.
 The deadline for receipt is October 15.

 - PTCAS application fees

-- Educational, professional, leadership, scholarly and volunteer activities
+- Employment, professional, leadership, scholarly, extracurricular, and volunteer activities

-These are valued and taken into consideration in the admission consideration process.
+- These are valued and taken into consideration in the admission process.
 All activities should be documented on the PTCAS application.